Wednesday, 7 January 2015

 There are strange future echoes in the book too: The secret agent and his wife are called Adolf and Winnie, the Professor says "Exterminate!
 Exterminate!"
 And there are images that seem taken from the very earliest cinema, specifically comedies: a man throwing himself from a train, another man blown literally to pieces (another invention of Conrad's)...

-It is a heap of characters - a batty clash of world views on the cusp of a new century* that ends in hopeless chaos...
+It is a heap of characters – a batty clash of world views on the cusp of a new century* that ends in hopeless chaos.
 Except there is no end.
 Life, or if not life, stuff goes on.
 That's the tone, as far as I could make out.
 It's not unlike the Coen Brothers' Burn After Reading, which is why I like Burn After Reading.
 You should read it.
-OR...

 There's this!

-I knew there had been a television adaptation a few years before Hampton's, with a heavily mustachioed David Suchet as Adolf Verloc and Peter Capaldi as Vladimir, and I'd been dying to see it for a over decade but couldn't find it anywhere.
+I knew there had been a television adaptation a few years before Hampton's, with a heavily mustachioed David Suchet as Adolf Verloc, and Peter Capaldi as Vladimir, and I'd been dying to see it for a over decade, but couldn't find it anywhere.
 Well, it's finally up on youtube, I've seen it, and I adore it.
 Dusty Hughes' adaptation gets everything right that Christopher Hampton couldn't be bothered to, preserving politics, consequence and tenderness.
-The cast is tremendous, and all seem to belong in the same film, unlike Hampton's (as well as losing Robin Williams last year we also lost Warren Clarke and David Ryall.
+The cast is tremendous, and all seem to belong in the same film, unlike Hampton's (as well as losing Robin Williams last year, we also lost Warren Clarke and David Ryall.
 Both are brilliant here.)
-Suchet's make-up looks stupid in the photos - an obvious attempt to distance himself from Poirot - but works in action, and Barrington Pheloung's score puts the tin lid on it.
-That's the other thing: in my unmade head-movie the music was vital.
-I knew it had to be like the solo piano in The Conversation, or the solo zither in The Third Man - it had to play against the hopelessness, be pitilessly light-hearted and say "That's life.
+Suchet's make-up looks stupid in the photos – an obvious attempt to distance himself from Poirot – but works in action, and Barrington Pheloung's score puts the tin lid on it.
+That's the other thing: in my unmade head-movie, the music was vital.
+I knew it had to be like the solo piano in The Conversation, or the solo zither in The Third Man – it had to play against the hopelessness, be pitilessly light-hearted, and say "That's life.
 That's entertainment.
 Stroll on."

 http://31.media.tumblr.com/49b2ae4e2d49693d4a79e852525c7f55/tumblr_mlh79mWsNv1rec59to2_r2_250.gif